New limit theorems related to free multiplicative convolution: Abstract

 \section{Abstract}

-Let $\boxplus$, $\boxtimes$ and $\uplus$ be the free additive, free multiplicative, and boolean additive convolutions, respectively.
-For a probability measure $\mu$ on $[0,\infty)$ with finite second moment, we find the scaling limit of $(\mu^{\boxtimes N})^{\boxplus N}$ as $N$ goes to infinity.
-The $\mathcal{R}$--transform of the limit distribution can be represented by the Lambert's $W$ function.
-We also find similar limit theorem by replacing the free additive convolution with the boolean convolution.
+Let $\boxplus$, $\boxtimes$, and $\uplus$ be the free additive, free multiplicative, and boolean additive convolutions, respectively.
+For a probability measure $\mu$ on $[0,\infty)$ with finite second moment, we find a scaling limit of $(\mu^{\boxtimes N})^{\boxplus N}$ as $N$ goes to infinity.
+The $\mathcal{R}$--transform of its limit distribution can be represented by the Lambert's $W$ function.
+From this, we prove that the limiting distribution is freely infinitely divisible as well as the lognormal distribution in classical sense.
+We also show a similar limit theorem by replacing the free additive convolution with the boolean convolution.